daandouwe/glove/README.md

 ./main.py train --name text8 --emb-dim 100 --out-dir vec
 ```

-To plot (a number of) these embedings, use:
+To plot (a number of) these vectors, use:
 ./main.py plot --vec-dir vec/text8.100d.txt

 # Requirements